Metal Properties: Hardness

 There are three different types of hardness that are important to metal manufacturing: scratch hardness, indentation hardness, and rebound hardness.
 Materials can have different values across these types of hardness.
 Depending on the operating environment, any one of them can be a more or less important factor in the ultimate part design.

-Scratch hardness is exactly what it sounds like: how well a material maintains its integrity when subjected to repeated surface scratching from a sharp object.
+Scratch hardness is exactly what it sounds like: how well a material maintains integrity when subjected to repeated scratching from a sharp object.
 Think of a scratch-off lottery ticket: depending on the softness of the material or how hard you rub, the coated layer will come off more or less quickly.
-Scratch hardness answers the question: if there is a constant and subtle surface abrasion happening, how long will the part hold out?
+Scratch hardness answers the question: if there is constant surface abrasion happening, how long will the part hold out?
 The Mohs scale is the definitive test for benchmarking scratch hardness.

 Understanding Different Hardness Tests